bcjaeger/ipa/README.md

 ### Evaluate imputations

+There are two ways to evaluate strategies to handle missing data.

+1. How accurately the missing data strategy imputes missing values.
+    (This is hard to evaluate in real data scenarios)

+2. The accuracy of prediction functions that are trained on imputed data from the given strategy.

-If our goal is to make an accurate model, then the best value of K is the one that maximizes model accuracy.
-Using the pairs of imputed training and testing data from bottled `ipa_brew` is a fairly straightforward approach to finding out which imputed dataset provides that model.
+According to the second evaluation strategy, the best value of K in this case is the one that maximizes the scaled Brier score of our model’s prediction function.
+Using the pairs of imputed training and testing data from bottled `ipa_brew` is a fairly straightforward approach to finding out which imputation strategy provides data that maximize model accuracy.

 Here, we apply the `parsnip` interface to fit and validate one boosted decision tree ensemble to each imputed training and testing set.

 ``` r